lmas/thesis/thesis.typ

 The first loop calculates the initial scores for the first points in the time series, _after_ the split point between the "training sequence" in the beginning of $t$ and the points afterwards.
-The training sequence acts as a warm up for the algorithm, so it doesn't produce erroneous values that might skew the following scores.
+The training sequence acts as a warm up for the algorithm, so it does not produce erroneous values that might skew the following scores.
-The MASS v2 function finds the scores by calculating the Euclidean distances between the subsequences, it's shown later in @massv2.
+The MASS v2 function finds the scores by calculating the Euclidean distances between the subsequences, it is shown later in @massv2.

 #figure(```go
 func DAMP(t []float64, s int, p int) []float64 {